 Dutch NRIs: Article 22 Can Make Your MF Gains Tax-Free.
 For Real.

 The 30% ruling was recently shortened from 5 years to a phased reduction (30% for 20 months, then 20%, then 10%).
-But even the reduced version, combined with DTAA benefits on the India side, makes the Netherlands one of the most tax-efficient countries for Indian expats.
+But even the reduced version, combined with DTAA benefits on the India side, makes the Netherlands one of the more tax-efficient countries for Indian expats.

-Interest: 10% (vs 30% default) — same as Germany, Ireland, and the Gulf countries
+Interest: 10% (vs 30% default), same as Germany, Ireland, and the Gulf countries

 Dividends: 10% (vs 20% default)